andrewliu00/Avarosa-Bot/README.md

 # Avarosa-Bot
-A bot that scrapes op.gg for League of Legends ranked statistics
+A bot that scrapes op.gg for League of Legends ranked statistics using BeautifulSoup and Discord.py